Diversity, Health Equity and Inclusion (DHEI) Resources

 • Thomas C. Dolan Executive Diversity Program From the American College of Healthcare Executives – Supports a cohort of mid- and senior-level careerists who aspire to higher leadership roles and provides specialized curriculum opportunities addressing barriers in career attainment and developing executive presence.

-• The Winters Group, Inc. is a global diversity and inclusion consulting firm.
-For over three decades, we’ve supported leaders and organizations with developing transformative, sustainable solutions for equity and inclusion.
-The Winters Group has partnered with hundreds of organizations to develop, execute, and measure strategies that foster inclusion and lead to breakthrough results.
-Our core offerings are grounded in cultural competence.
-The Winters Group, Inc. is a certified Minority / Women-Owned Business Enterprise.
+• The Winters Group, Inc. is a global diversity and inclusion consulting firm that has partnered with hundreds of organizations to develop, execute, and measure strategies to foster inclusion and lead to breakthrough results.
+The Winters Group is a certified minority- and women-owned business.

 Organizations